isar/isar/packages/isar/README.md

 ## Quickstart

 Holy smokes you're here!
-Let's get started...
+Let's get started on using the coolest Flutter database out there...

 ### 1. Add to pubspec.yaml